casals/casals.github.io/_posts/2019-08-25-gsoc-final-post.md

 Another interesting aspect of the project was the collateral production of code.
 Creating a module to showcase the new structures required new behaviors, for example - and since I was exploring the environment I decided to venture into pretty much all I could.
 So, in the end, we had:

-* New creatures - RGB/CYMK/Steel deers and a (paralyzed) wolf.
+* New creatures - RGB/CYMK/Steel deer and a (paralyzed) wolf.
 This involved messing with existing prefabs and components from other modules, textures, animations, playing with Blend a bit.
 * New behaviors - from simple things (such as staying still) to a flocking behavior, so we could demonstrate a scenario involving decentralized coordination in a group.
 * A couple of experiments involving movement and pathfinding mechanisms (result from a joint effort to fix a particularly annoying bug)
 * A new asset structure for groups (which was actually a sub-product from one of the requirements - and understanding how to load pre-defined assets from the disk was also pretty nice)